VincentChalnot/SidusEAVModelBundle/README.md

 imports:
     - { resource: '@SidusEAVModelBundle/Resources/config/annotation_generator.yml' }
 ````
-It is VERY important to never actually use the generated classes appart from annotations because they wont work.
+It is VERY important to never actually use the generated classes apart from annotations because they wont work.
 All classes will be in the namespace \Sidus\EAV and will be named after your families.
 Now you can do this and get autocomplete working in your IDE: